radiodee1/awesome-chatbot/saved/stat.md

 * `model/do_make_train_test_from_babi.py` This must be run before executing any training on the babi set.
 This script also allows you to select which babi challenge you want to work on.
 * `model/do_make_train_test_from_db.py` This makes the files for training on the two part data required for the seq2seq problems.
 It takes as input a sqlite3 database created with one of the scripts in the root directory of the project.
 This data is typically extracted from reddit json dumps.
 * `model/do_make_vocab.py` This script is executed after the 'do_make_train_test' scripts.
 It sets up a vocabulary file for the NN model.

+#### Two Word Output: `babi_recurrent.py` -- Test 19
+8/10/18

+To address the problem of two word output the babi.py program was outfitted with a recurrent output module.
+The module consisted of a two layer gru.
+For the babi test 19 we used the specially outfitted program.
+This is one of the reasons we don't average our results.
+They are not all produced using the same software.

+The results for test 19 are terrible.
+If we come across material on line that would improve our results we will attempt to employ it.
+Until such time these are the results we will document for test 19.